Laguna Torre Hike

 - 1 Bewertung

-Discover the National Capital of Trekking by hiking to the Laguna Torre from El Chaltén.
-This tour combines sport and sightseeing while crossing glaciers and mountain tracks.
+Discover the National Capital of Trekking when you take our hike to the Laguna Torre from El Chaltén, crossing glaciers and mountain tracks.

 Laguna Torre Hike

-El Chaltén is recognized as the National Capital of Trekking in Argentina.
-We will meet at 9 a.m. at the San Martín Lake Office to start our 5.5-mile trekking route to Laguna Torre.
+El Chaltén is known as the National Capital of Trekking in Argentina.
+We will meet at Avenida San Martín, 631, and begin our 5.5-mile trekking route to Laguna Torre lake.

-The hike begins through Antarctic beech woodland, gradually gaining elevation until we reach the Margarita Waterfall viewpoint, offering views of the canyon formed by the Fitz Roy River.
+The trek starts through Antarctic beech woodland, gradually gaining height until reaching the Margarita Waterfall viewpoint, where you'll see the canyon formed by the Fitz Roy River.

-Continuing up the mountain, we reach another viewpoint with a panorama of Cerro Torre, the second highest mountain in Glaciers National Park at over 10,000 feet, surpassed only by Mount Fitz Roy.
-We will take a brief rest here to admire the surrounding mountains and glaciers.
+Continuing uphill, we reach another viewpoint for a panorama of Cerro Torre, the second-highest mountain in Glaciers National Park, just over 10,000 feet high.
+Here, we will take a break to admire the surrounding mountains and glaciers.

-Laguna Torre is accessible via a two-hour walk where native bird species, including the Magellanic woodpecker, may be spotted.
-Upon arrival at the lake, you will have time for photography near the ice tongues extending into the water.
-After a lakeside picnic, we will return to the starting point, concluding the excursion between 4 pm and 5 pm, depending on the group's pace.
+Laguna Torre is reached after a two-hour walk, where you may see native bird species like the Magellanic woodpecker.
+At the lake, you will have time to take pictures of the ice tongues in the cold waters.
+After a lakeside picnic, we will return to the starting point.
+The activity lasts 7 to 8 hours, depending on the group’s pace.

 The hiking route to Laguna Torre is moderately difficult.
-No prior experience is necessary, but a good level of physical conditioning is required.
-The 4.3-mile walk takes about three hours.
-This activity is not recommended for individuals with cardiac or respiratory issues.
+No prior experience is needed, but a good level of physical condition is required.
+The 4.3-mile walk takes approximately three hours.
+This activity is not recommended for individuals with cardiac or respiratory problems.

 Preise